 Side effects might include headache and dry eyes.
-If antihistamine drops sting or burn, try keeping them in the refrigerator or using refrigerated artificial-tear drops before you use the medicated drops.
+If antihistamine drops sting or burn, try keeping them in the refrigerator or using refrigerated artificial-tear drops before you use them.
 Examples include:

 - Olopatadine (Pataday, Patanol, Pazeo)

 Decongestants are used for quick, temporary relief of nasal and sinus congestion.
-They can cause insomnia, headache, increased blood pressure and irritability.
-They're not recommended for pregnant women or for people with high blood pressure, cardiovascular disease, glaucoma or hyperthyroidism.
+They can cause trouble sleeping, headache, increased blood pressure and irritability.
+They're not recommended for people with high blood pressure, cardiovascular disease, glaucoma or hyperthyroidism.

 Pills and liquids

 Oral decongestants relieve nasal and sinus congestion caused by hay fever (allergic rhinitis).
-Many decongestants, such as pseudoephedrine (Afrinol, Sudafed, others), are available over-the-counter.
+Many decongestants, such as pseudoephedrine (Sudafed), are available over-the-counter.

 A number of oral allergy medications contain a decongestant and an antihistamine.
 Examples include: